 - $99.99 Shipped in the USA

 - Puzzles up to 35.5" x 25.5"

 Jigsorts have changed the way that jigsaw puzzles are enjoyed in thousands of homes throughout the world.
-You will hear them referred to as many different things - puzzle cases, jigsaw carriers, jigsaw organizers, puzzle caddies, puzzle transporters, jigsaw holders, etc. Whatever you choose to call them, we believe that Jigsorts do their job better than anything else!
+You will hear them referred to as many different things – puzzle cases, jigsaw carriers, jigsaw organizers, puzzle kaddys, puzzle transporters, jigsaw holders, etc. Whatever you choose to call them, we believe that Jigsorts do their job better than anything else on the market!

 A Jigsort comes complete with a soft but firm board on which to construct your jigsaw along with sort trays on which to keep the unassembled pieces.
 A stylish carry case provides the means to easily pack away a part-completed puzzle whilst a fully stitched handle enables you to transport your jigsaws from room to room, house to house or even country to country.
 Let's look at each of the component parts in turn.